 However, one must keep in mind that it is the jungle, a wild, unruly jungle that hasn’t seen too much human impact.
 If you don’t like bugs, humid weather or getting down and dirty, then the Osa might not be for you.

-But if strange insects in your hotel room or foregoing deodorant for a few days doesn’t bother you, then a visit to the Osa Peninsula is just what you need.
+But if strange insects in your hotel room or intense humidity doesn’t bother you, then a visit to the Osa Peninsula is just what you need.
 You never know what kind of experience you’ll have in the rugged jungle.
-You may run into a puma napping, a tapir strolling on the beach or a mom and baby humpback whale breaching.
+You may see a puma napping, a tapir strolling on the beach or a mom and baby humpback whale breaching!

 If you’re planning a trip to the Osa Peninsula, travel information be a bit scarce as it is still fairly undeveloped.
-So in this post I’m going to go over the main towns and villages, the type of lodging available, how to get there to and the best things to do and see make it easy to plan your Osa Peninsula trip.
+So in this post I’m going to go over the main towns and villages, hotels, how to get there and the best things to do to make it easy to plan your Osa Peninsula trip.